 Brazil can certainly be classified as a country that promotes the development of sport.

 Sports, we should say!
-Because it would be very reductive to limit the Brazilians to one sport: Brazilians practice all kinds of sports en masse and will warmly support and applaud their champions in stadiums, on beaches or circuits.
-But, without doubt, there is one which infects the entire nation, it leads the way from the most downtrodden favelas to the most luxurious neighborhoods.
+Because it would be very reductive to limit the Brazilians to one sport: Brazilians practice all kinds of sports and will warmly support and applaud their champions in stadiums, on beaches or circuits.
+But, without doubt, there is one which infects the entire nation, as an integral part of Brazilian culture, it leads the way from the most downtrodden favelas to the most luxurious neighborhoods.